CSYE6225-Cloud-Spring23/webapp/README.md

 Method: GET

-STATUS:  server responds with 200 OK if it is healhty.
+STATUS:  server responds with 200 OK if it is healthy.

 ____________________________________________________________________